NPE Team Data Policy for the EU

 We use the information we have (subject to choices you make) as described below and to provide and support the NPE Tests and related services.

-We use the information we have to deliver our Tests, including to personalize features and content within those Tests.
+We use the information we have to deliver our Tests, including to personalise features and content within those Tests.

 Location-related information: Some Tests may request permission to use location services.
-Location-related information can be based on things like current precise device location (if you've allowed us to collect it), IP addresses, and information from your and others' use of NPE Tests (such as check-ins, events you attend, or information you provide).
+Location-related information can be based on things such as current precise device location (if you've allowed us to collect it), IP addresses and information from your and others' use of NPE Tests (such as check-ins, events you attend or information you provide).

 We use the information we have to verify accounts and activity, combat harmful conduct, detect and prevent spam and other bad experiences, maintain the integrity of our Tests, and promote safety and security in relation to our Tests.